 - Pump in the car — At first the thought of pumping in the car was overwhelming, but it’s actually really easy.
 Make sure you have a good hands free bra (I use the Rumina and love it) and a car adapter.

 - Power pump — If you have a long commute, like me, you could do this one your way to/from work.
-If you can’t do it in the car, find a good time to do it at home, maybe before you go to bed.
+If you can’t do it in the car find a good time to do it at home, maybe before you go to bed while relaxing in front of the TV or reading a book.
 To power pump you leave your pump on for 20 minutes, off for 10, on for 10 off for 10 and then on for 10.

 Check out the #LateNightNursingFeed (created by Lynzy and Co) I hosted for more ideas from mamas.
 Feel free to add your tips as well!
 Another great resource is the book Work, Pump, Repeat by Jessica Shortall.

 Are you a working, pumping mama?
-Do you have any pumping tips for the working mom?
+Do you have any working mom pumping tips?

-If you liked this post check out Pumping Tips for the Working Mom: Building Your Milk Stash , Tips to Increase Milk Supply, and Schedule of an Exclusively-Pumping-Working Mama
+If you liked Working Mom Pumping Tips & Tricks check out Pumping Tips for the Working Mom: Building Your Milk Stash, Tips to Increase Milk Supply, and Schedule of an Exclusively-Pumping-Working Mama